Test-Forge/automation-study-materials/TL/22_configuring_&_using_logger/Configuring & Using Logger.md

 * `<AppenderRef ref="Console"/>`: This ties the root logger to the previously defined Console appender, meaning all log messages accepted by the root logger will be output to the console as per the Console appender's configuration.

-> Use appropriate **log levels** for each statement to control the verbosity of your logs and to filter them based on
+> 🔠Use appropriate **log levels** for each statement to control the verbosity of your logs and to filter them based on
 > importance:
 >
 >`ERROR`: Use for logging errors that are critical and might cause the application to fail.\